gespinaza/font-end-mentor-HuddleLandingPage/README.md

 ### What I learned

-- I leaned hot to use grid layouts for this challenge and how to manage the responsive web design in a newbie way.
+- I learned how to use grid layouts for this challenge and how to manage the responsive web design in a newbie way.
 - Also keep learning about the basics.

 ### Continued development

-My challenge is to complete 10 newbie projects and then move to the next ones using bootstrap o js.
+My challenge is to complete 10 newbie projects and then move to the next ones using bootstrap or js.
-In this project i didn't pay attention to the big screens (What happens when you move your winndow to a monitor screen).
+In this project i didn't pay attention to the big screens (What happens when you move your winndow to a monitor screen?).
 Still have to manage that missing task.

 ### Useful resources